astropy/astropy/docs/table/pandas.rst

         3       c
         4       d

+..
+EXAMPLE END

-The conversions to/from pandas are subject to the following caveats:
+The conversions to and from pandas are subject to the following caveats:

-* The pandas `DataFrame`_ structure does not support multi-dimensional columns, so :class:`~astropy.table.Table` objects with multi-dimensional columns cannot be converted to `DataFrame`_.
+* The pandas `DataFrame`_ structure does not support multidimensional columns, so :class:`~astropy.table.Table` objects with multidimensional columns cannot be converted to `DataFrame`_.

 * Masked tables can be converted, but `DataFrame`_ uses ``numpy.nan`` to